 On paper, this update shouldn’t be a massive change as many agencies were doing regular checks anyway.
 However, there are valid concerns whether agents will be able to play catchup with electrical checks before the April deadline, especially if COVID-19 stays put in the new year.

 Will we see an unmanageable backlog of electrician requests come the new year?
 We’re sharing our top tips for getting ahead with the new electrical safety standards.

-What can letting agents stay compliant to the new Electrical Safety Standards?
+How can letting agents stay compliant with the new Electrical Safety Standards?

 As outlined on GOV.UK, landlords and agents must:

 - Ensure every property is inspected and tested by a “qualified and competent person” at least every 5 years.

 Tip no 1: Inform your existing tenants (before 1 June 2020) to gain permission to perform electrical safety inspections ASAP.

 - Ensure national standards for electrical safety are met, as set out in the 18th edition of the ‘Wiring Regulations’.